liferay-appsec/devcon-captcha-workshop/README.md

 **1. Run the External Challenge Server**

 This server generates the ALTCHA challenge.
-You will need to run the `altcha-starter-java` project locally, see https://github.com/altcha-org/altcha-starter-java.
+You will need to run the `altcha-starter-java` project locally, clone the https://github.com/altcha-org/altcha-starter-java and follow the instructions.

-* In a new terminal, navigate to the `altcha-starter-java` directory (e.g., `altcha-org/altcha-starter-java/altcha-starter-java-e73a78433178894ad1c088178c28ec442664a8d7`).
+* In a new terminal, navigate to the `altcha-starter-java` directory.
 * Set the secret HMAC key as an environment variable.
 This key *must* be shared with the Liferay validation service.
   ```bash
   export ALTCHA_HMAC_KEY="your-secret-hmac-key-here"